fever324/NLP-Projects/Project4/report.md

 2..
 Predicting Funniess Level
 We plan to apply machine learning algorithms to this task.
 Mainly there are three levels that needs to be considered: not funny, neutral, and funny.
 And with classification algorithm, we could first train the training dataset produced by turkers' annotation using bag of word (BOW) classifier or linguistically (Ling.) informed classifier.
 The BOW classifier is based on Support Vector Machine using a unigram feature representation.
 And the linguistically informed classifier is an SVM using the linguistic feature.

 The reason we decide to divide training dataset into multiple categories before applying machine learning algorithm on the dataset directly is that we find there exists different linguistic relationship under each category.
-For example,
+For example, following examples are scripts taken from some episode of The Big Bang Theory.

 **Phonological Similarity**